-Outside areas and boundaries Repair category 2 Notes Some vegetation growth and defective pointing noted to the stonework.
-The boundaries appear reasonably well defined and are in adequate condition.
+Outside areas and boundaries Repair category 2 Notes The boundaries appear reasonably well defined.
 Regular maintenance will be required.
-You should verify with your conveyancer Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+The boundaries will require repairs and maintenance with regards to erosion evident to the metal railings.